50 Shades of Orange in Monument Valley

 Monument Valley had been sitting at the top of my bucket list for a while, so I was really thrilled once I had an opportunity to see it.
 It's a sacred place for Navajo people, and I tend to agree, too, as Monument Valley with its 50 shades of orange seems out of this world.

-Monument Valley is not a national park despite many people think it is.
+Monument Valley is not a national park despite many people thinking it is.
 This land belongs to the Navajo tribe, thus the park is tribal and is managed locally.
 And you kind of feel it right at the entrance.
 There is a new spacious visitor centre which has almost zero useful information for visitors.
-I was struggling to find anyone who I could ask about the park and its hiking trails (it turned out there is only one).
+I was struggling to find anyone who I could ask about the park and its hiking trails (it turned out there was only one).
 Yet it has a big souvenir shop with stuff mostly made in China.

 The loop road and one hiking trail - that's pretty much what you can do in the park on your own.
 Other places can only be accessible on guided tours which are quite expensive.